-4.6.5 SAFETY VALVE (fig. 16)
+4.6.5 SAFETY VALVE (fig. 21)

-Connect the safety valve connection pipe to the safety valve outlet.
-Connect a discharge pipe to the other end of the safety valve connection pipe and tighten.
+Connect the safety valve connection pipe to the safety valve outlet and tighten.
 The discharge pipe must have a continuous fall away from the appliance to outside and allow any water to drain away thereby eliminating the possibility of freezing.

 The discharge pipe must terminate in a position where any water - possibly boiling - discharges safely without causing damage or injury, but is still visible.